Are the Codes mandatory?

 Answer to question 5:

 It depends on the specific province or territory you are in.
-To find out about adoption plans in your jurisdiction, please contact the appropriate government agency listed on the National Codes website under Provincial or territorial ministries.
+Information about model code adoption across Canada is available on the Codes Canada website.
+To find out about adoption plans in your jurisdiction, please contact the appropriate government agency listed on the Codes Canada website under Provincial or territorial ministries.

-As a general guide only, the National Model Construction Codes are normally adopted by reference by Manitoba, New Brunswick, Newfoundland Labrador, Nova Scotia, Nunavut, North West Territories, Saskatchewan, and the Yukon Territory (“adoption by reference” means that a public authority includes a reference to a model code in their laws, ordinances, regulations, or other legal instruments, turning the model code into law).
+.
+As a general guide only, Codes Canada publications are normally adopted by reference by Manitoba, New Brunswick, Newfoundland Labrador, Nova Scotia, Nunavut, North West Territories, Saskatchewan, and the Yukon Territory (“adoption by reference” means that a public authority includes a reference to a model code in their laws, ordinances, regulations, or other legal instruments, turning the model code into law).

-The National Model Construction Codes form the basis of the provincial Codes in Alberta, British Columbia, Ontario and Quebec.
-Prince Edward Island does not adopt the National Model Construction Codes provincially, but the cities of Summerside and Charlottetown have, through bylaws, adopted the NBC and NFC.
+Codes Canada publications form the basis of the provincial Codes in Alberta, British Columbia, Ontario and Quebec.
+Prince Edward Island does not currently adopt the national model provincially, but the cities of Summerside and Charlottetown have, through bylaws, adopted the NBC and NFC.

-Federal government buildings and buildings associated with federally regulated industries (such as airports) are required to conform to the National Model Construction Codes as well as applicable provincial or territorial regulations.
+Federal government buildings and buildings associated with federally regulated industries (such as airports) are required to conform to the national model as well as applicable provincial or territorial regulations.

 I live in Ontario, and will be purchasing the Ontario Building Code.
 Should I also purchase the national Codes?